wp-plugins/mashsharer/readme.txt

 Tested up to: 3.8.1
 Stable tag: 1.1.0

-Mashshare is a high-performance Share functionality inspired by the great website Mashable for Facebook and Twitter (More sites are coming soon)
+Mashshare Share Buttons is a high-performance Share functionality inspired by the great website Mashable for Facebook and Twitter (More sites coming)

 == Description ==